dsoheili/ElvesLookElvesSay/README.md

 Starting with the digits in your puzzle input, apply this process 40 times.
 What is the length of the result?

 Your puzzle input is 1113122113.

+Your puzzle answer was 360154.

+-- Part Two ---

+Neat, right?
+You might also enjoy hearing John Conway talking about this sequence (that's Conway of Conway's Game of Life fame).

+Now, starting again with the digits in your puzzle input, apply this process 50 times.
+What is the length of the new result?

+Your puzzle input is still 1113122113.

+Your puzzle answer was 5103798.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your advent calendar and try another puzzle.

+You can also [Share] this puzzle.